Ear Balance / Tinnitus

 - Central auditory processing disorder tests – these are speech lists tests for children over 7 years of age or adults with normal hearing, usually requiring 2 sessions of 1-1.5 hours each under different conditions – e.g. in a noisy background or with competing sound information to both ears.

 - Radiology: CT scan temporal bone, MRI brain and Internal Acoustic Meatus are required to determine the anatomy of bony and soft tissue structures of the outer, middle and inner ear, cochlear, vestibular aqueduct, hearing and facial nerves and the brain.
 This also excludes infections and tumors.
+Pediatric anesthetists will give a short intravenous sedation if the child cannot tolerate the scans awake.

 - Genetic testing: There are over 200 types of genetic hearing loss.
 Contrary to common perception, 75% of newborns or young with hearing loss do not have parents or relatives with hearing loss.
 The only way to exclude genetic cause is to do an appropriate blood test guided by history.
 In Singapore, 40% of patients with unknown cause of hearing loss and other body systems normally have a Connexin 26 gene mutation.
 Knowing the genetic cause guides management over a lifetime, as there may be associated eye, kidney, heart, or thyroid problems.
 It also suggests the progression and prognosis of hearing loss, besides helping families interested in determining the chances of hearing loss in future offspring.